-After graduating from the University of Nebraska, Cather worked in editing and gradually became published and won the Pulitzer Prize in literature.
+After graduating from the University of Nebraska, Cather worked in editing.
+Gradually, she became published and won the Pulitzer Prize in literature.
 Her novels describing the Midwestern pioneering experience, such as My Antonia, have become classics.
 Even though she spent most of her adult life in New York City, Nebraska left its echo in her mind and heart.

-Thousands of people visit Red Cloud, Nebraska every year to tour Willa Cather’s childhood home and other places around the town that have a connection to her life and writing.
+Thousands of people visit Red Cloud every year to tour Willa Cather’s childhood home and other places that have a connection to her life and writing.
 We drove late at night through miles and miles of farmland to get to Red Cloud.
 For city people, that, in itself, was a new experience.
 We almost couldn’t believe how completely dark the roads were!

-The Willa Cather Memorial Prairie is the sixth stop on our Nebraska Trail!
+The Willa Cather Memorial Prairie is the seventh stop on our Nebraska Author Adventures Trail.

 Rebecca Blake Beech